FavioReinaldo/ORT_Project_P1/README.md

 Using only HTML and JavaScript

-See the site here: https://favioreinaldo.github.io/ORT_Project_P1/
+See the project here: https://favioreinaldo.github.io/ORT_Project_P1/